 How are TADs placed?

-TADs are placed by oral and maxillofacial surgeons.
+TADs are placed by Dr. Jon Miler.
 They apply anesthesia to your gums so you don’t experience any pain during the installation process.
 The TAD is simply screwed into your gum tissue and secured to your jawbone.
 This is a fast and easy procedure, and with the use of anesthesia, you will be on the road to a new smile in no time.

 TADs are not permanent and will be removed when you are finished with treatment.
 Removing your TAD is a short and comfortable procedure that is completed within minutes.